When: Saturday 23 March

 Click here to book online.

-Click here to download a postal booking form
+Click here to download a copy of the brochure and postal booking form

 To download the PDF, right click on the link above and select 'Save Target As...'

 In our world today, we are seeing an increase in children and young people struggling with their mental health, presenting across different health settings, from A&E departments, paediatric wards, schools and CAMHS services.
 What should be our response as Christians working across these different settings?
 In this day conference we will explore some of the challenges to children and young people's mental health and how we can best support children, young people and their families.

 This event is aimed at psychiatrists at any stage.
 Other medics, healthcare professionals and medical students are also welcome.
 You don't need to be a member of CMF to attend.

 The conference is organised by psychiatry members of the Christian Medical Fellowship.

 Dr Claire Wilson, CMF Psychiatry Speciality Link

 Rev Spencer Cunnah

 Dr Felicia Wong (CMF Head of Graduate Ministries)